carnesmedia/thumbkit/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Run the test suite to make sure all tests pass before you start (`guard`)
+4. Make your changes
+5. Run the test suite again to make sure you didn't break anything existing (`guard`)
-3. Commit your changes (`git commit -am 'Added some feature'`)
+6. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+7. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+8. Create new Pull Request

+## Testing

+Tests run in guard.
+If you don't like guard, a pull request on `Rakefile` would be welcome.

+Output files are placed in `spec/tmp` which is created automatically before each test run and deleted automatically afterward unless `spec/tmp/.keep` exists.
+If you would like to inspect the generated output files, create a file at `spec/tmp/.keep`:

+    $ mkdir spec/tmp; touch spec/tmp/.keep

+Many of the tests just verify that an image was created of the right type and size, but do not actually verify that they have the correct content so it is good to inspect the generated files.